-We live in unprecedented times, there’s no question.
-But even with COVID-19 front of mind for so many, we still need to prepare for a season of natural disasters no matter where we are in the country.
-Here’s the tech you need in your disaster kit to stay connected.
+There’s no question that we live in unprecedented times.
+But even being mindful of the impact of the COVID-19 pandemic, we still need to prepare for natural disasters no matter where we are in the country.

 First and foremost, it’s important to have an emergency plan in place before a critical incident arrives on your doorstep.
-That way you can quickly and efficiently evacuate and get you and your family to safety.
+That way you can quickly and efficiently evacuate and get yourself and your loved ones to safety.

 Mobile phones and portable devices